-You can also fill out the Adult Disability Report online.
-When you fill this form out online, it’s combined with the Work History Report.
+If you file online, you'll find that the Adult Disability Report has been combined into the main application, along with the Work History Report.
 In this part of the online application, you will be asked in detail about your medical conditions.
-You’ll also need to include the types of medical treatment you have received and the names of the doctors and hospitals you’ve visited.
+You'll also need to include the types of medical treatment you have received and the names of the doctors and hospitals you've visited.

 Make sure you enter all physical and mental conditions that you suffer from.
 Even if you think one of your medical conditions isn't severe, the combination of your conditions can add up to an inability to work.

 Pay careful attention to what date you put for "date you became unable to work."
 This is your disability onset date, and it has some important implications.
 The farther back your onset date is, the more backpay you stand to receive from Social Security.
 However, make sure there is evidence in your medical records going back to the date you claim you were disabled.
 And even if you have had a disability for a long time, you probably shouldn't choose a disability onset date more than 17 months ago.
 For more information, see our article on picking a disability onset date.

 In the section that asks how your condition keeps you from working, include detailed information on how your impairment limits your work activities.
 Here are some examples of how you can relate your limitations to your medical condition.

 In the "Remarks" section at the end, you can add information on how your medical condition affects your activities of daily living.

 At the end of the application, you will be asked whether you consent to have your medical records disclosed to the SSA.
 You must select "yes" if you want the SSA to collect records on your behalf.
 This is instead of filling out the paper Form SSA-827-BK, Authorization to Disclose Information to the Social Security Administration.